linux-system-roles/test-harness/README.md

     oc new-project linux-system-roles-test
     oc create -f openshift-objects.yml

 The service account needs to be in the privileged scc.
-Edit it with
+If you have appropriate permissions, you can edit it with

     oc edit scc privileged

 and add `- system:serviceaccount:linux-system-roles:tester` under `users`.

-Also, create a `config.json` and a directory containing the secrets mentioned above, and add `ConfigMap` and `Secrect` objects with:
+Also, create a `config.json` and a directory containing the secrets mentioned above, and add `ConfigMap` and `Secret` objects with:

     oc create configmap config --from-file=config.json
     oc create secret generic secrets --from-file=path/to/secrets